fakharzadehAmir/Database/README.md

 # Database
-This repository includes my first experiences of SQL and Database.
+This repository includes my first experiences of SQL and Database Course.